taylorkk/2019-spring-06-javascript-functions/README.md

  * How will the width of the columns change?
  * Can you create a new function that will update all 4 columns in 1 call?

+* Add 2 more dogs to the randomDog function
+* Add 2 more colors to the randomBodyColor function

 # Reference: